verbal-autopsy-software/DHIS2_VA_program/docs/Installation.md

 ### User Roles

 #### User Role 1 - _openVA Pipeline_
-The User Role **openVA Pipeline** is crucial, because the Interface sending Verbal Autopsy events needs to be able to do so, as well as _Edit and View_ rights for Public Option Sets related to Verbal Autopsy - i.e. it **must** be able to edit ICD-10 codes and the Algorithm metadata on how the Cause of Death was obtained.
+The User Role **openVA Pipeline** is crucial, because the Interface sending Verbal Autopsy events needs to be able to do so, as well as _Edit and View_ rights for Public Option Sets related to Verbal Autopsy - i.e. it **must** be able to edit CoD codes and the Algorithm metadata on how the Cause of Death was obtained.

 ### User Creation